 Specify how processors are mapped as a regular 3d grid to the global simulation box.
 The mapping involves 2 steps.
 First if there are P processors it means choosing a factorization P = Px by Py by Pz so that there are Px processors in the x dimension, and similarly for the y and z dimensions.
 Second, the P processors are mapped to the regular 3d grid.
 The arguments to this command control each of these 2 steps.

 The Px, Py, Pz parameters affect the factorization.
 Any of the 3 parameters can be specified with an asterisk “*”, which means LAMMPS will choose the number of processors in that dimension of the grid.
 It will do this based on the size and shape of the global simulation box so as to minimize the surface-to-volume ratio of each processor’s sub-domain.

 Choosing explicit values for Px or Py or Pz can be used to override the default manner in which LAMMPS will create the regular 3d grid of processors, if it is known to be sub-optimal for a particular problem.
 E.g. a problem where the extent of atoms will change dramatically in a particular dimension over the course of the simulation.

 The product of Px, Py, Pz must equal P, the total # of processors LAMMPS is running on.
 For a 2d simulation, Pz must equal 1.

 Note that if you run on a prime number of processors P, then a grid such as 1 x P x 1 will be required, which may incur extra communication costs due to the high surface area of each processor’s sub-domain.

-Also note that if multiple partitions are being used then P is the number of processors in this partition; see this section for an explanation of the -partition command-line switch.
+Also note that if multiple partitions are being used then P is the number of processors in this partition; see the -partition command-line switch doc page for details.
 Also note that you can prefix the processors command with the partition command to easily specify different Px,Py,Pz values for different partitions.